-There was an actuarial loss on the defined benefit scheme of £1.7m (2016: loss £2.6m) arising from changes in actuarial assumptions.
+There was an actuarial gain on the defined benefit scheme of £4.2m (2017: loss £1.7m) arising from changes in actuarial assumptions.
 The University is currently making annual payments in order to reduce the deficit.
 The University does not contribute to the Universities Superannuation Scheme (USS).